-There's a reason the best 100-400mm lenses are so consistently popular.
+I know for sure there's a reason why the best 100-400mm lenses are so consistently popular.
 These versatile telephoto zooms are some of the most flexible lenses you can buy in terms of subjects they can cover.
 For situations like sporting events, airshows, wildlife shoots, a good 100-400mm lens will get you close enough to the action and give you wiggle room to frame up as you need to — while also being a good sight more affordable than high-end telephoto primes.

 These lenses used to resemble bazookas in size and weight.
 However, improving optical technology has seen significant reduction in size, and 100-400mm lenses are much easier to wield than they used to be.
-We should know — we've been testing them since the bazooka days, and our backs hurt a lot less than they used to after a day's shoot!
+I should know — I've been testing them since the bazooka days, and my back hurts a lot less than it used to after a day's shoot.

 Matthew Richards is a photographer and journalist who has spent years using and reviewing all manner of photo gear.
 He is Digital Camera World's principal lens reviewer – and has tested more primes and zooms than most people have had hot dinners!
 Here, he nominates the best 100-400mm lenses for all the major systems.